EYFS

 During our RE learning, this term we will be thinking about:

-Explore other faiths of Hinduism and Sikhism and compare with our own.
+We will explore the other faith of Islam and compare with our own.

 Our key stories this term will be: